Wifsimster/pir-mqtt/README.md

 1. Connect to a wifi AP
 2. Start a MQTT client and try to connect to a MQTT broker, restart until it does
-3. Publish data to `/data/` each time data changes (motion detection)
+3. Publish data to topic `/data/` each time GPIO is trigger (GPIO 2 in this case)

 ### Manual actions

-The device subscribe to `/action/` and wait for those messages :
+The device subscribe to topic `/action/` and wait for those messages :

 - Get the current state : `{ mac: #DEVICE_MAC#, action: "STATE"}`
 - Ping the device : `{ mac: #DEVICE_MAC#, action: "PING"}`